 The first step in the sacramental process of reconciliation is self-examination—learning from the past where we have gone astray and where healing is necessary.
 We have to do this, not out of an act of shame or self-flagellation but because, in the words of Bishop Jennifer Baskerville-Burrows: “You have to tell the whole story, so you can write a new story.”
 (You can watch some highlights from her sermon on the story of Christ Church Cathedral in Missouri, and the part slavery and racism played in that story here.)

-• St. Barnabas Church The St. Barnabas group is beginning its work of telling the story of All Saints’ role in necessitating the creation of a separate church rather than welcoming African Americans into its congregation.
+- St. Barnabas Church The St. Barnabas group is working on telling the story of All Saints’ role in necessitating the creation of a separate church rather than welcoming African Americans into its congregation.

 What Happens Next?